Equal Opportunity Policies in the Military

 The U.S. military is the largest agency of the federal government.
 In addition to its size, the military also has a workforce that is becoming increasingly diverse.
 Among its active duty members, for example, minorities constitute just over 30% of the force and women over 14%.

-Those who serve in the military come from a wide range of social, religious, and ethnic backgrounds and it’s the policy of the Department of Defense (DoD) to ensure "opportunities for all DoD personnel to rise to as high a level of responsibility as their abilities allow."
 This focus on abilities, rather than background, is designed to create a culture where recruitment, professional development, and promotions are all based on merit.
 This is where the military's equal opportunity program comes into play, which consists of the following two programs:

 - Military Equal Opportunity (EO): This is for service members and their families and incorporates the chain of command.